Kate Chopin: Early works

-In 1893, she wrote "Madame Célestin's Divorce," and 13 of her stories were published.
+In 1893, she wrote "Madame Célestin's Divorce", and 13 of her stories were published.
 In 1894, "The Story of an Hour" and "A Respectable woman" were published by Vogue.
-Bayou Folk, a collection of 23 of Chopin's stories, was a success to Kate Chopin in 1894, published by Houghton Mifflin.
+Bayou Folk, a collection of 23 of Chopin's stories, was a success for Chopin in 1894, published by Houghton Mifflin.
 It was the first of her works to gain national attention, and it was followed by A Night in Acadie (1897), another collection of short stories.

 The Awakening

 Published in 1899, her novel The Awakening is considered ahead of its time, garnering more negative reviews than positive from contemporary sources.
 Chopin was discouraged by this criticism, and she turned to writing short stories almost exclusively.
 The female characters in The Awakening went beyond the standards of social norms of the time.
 The protagonist has sexual desires and questions the sanctity of motherhood.

-The novel explores the theme of marital infidelity from the perspective of a wife.
+The novel explores the theme of marital infidelity from the perspective of a married woman.
 The book was widely banned, and it fell out of print for several decades, then was republished in the 1970s.
 It now is considered a classic of feminist fiction.
-Chopin reacted to the negative events happening to her by commenting ironically:I never dreamt of Mrs. Pontellier making such a mess of things and working out her own damnation as she did.
+Chopin reacted to the negative events happening to her by commenting:

+I never dreamt of Mrs. Pontellier making such a mess of things and working out her own damnation as she did.
 If I had had the slightest intimation of such a thing I would have excluded her from the company.
 But when I found out what she was up to, the play was half over and it was then too late.

 According to Bender, Chopin was intrigued by Darwin's The Descent of Man and Selection in Relation to Sex.
-Although she agreed with the processes of evolution, Chopin however quarreled with Darwin's theory of sexual selection and the female's role, which can be exemplified in The Awakening, in which Bender argues that Chopin references The Descent of Man.
-In his essay, Darwin suggests female inferiority and says that males had "gained the power of selection."
-Bender argues that in her writing, Chopin presented women characters that had selective power based on their own sexual desires, not the want of reproduction or love.
-Bender argues this idea through the examples of Edna Pontellier in The Awakening, Mrs. Baroda in "A Respectable Woman," and Mrs. Mallard in "The Story of an Hour."
+Although she agreed with the theory of evolution, Chopin disagreed with Darwin's theory of sexual selection and the female's role, and she expressed her opposition in The Awakening, in which, Bender argues, Chopin references The Descent of Man.
+In his essay, Darwin suggests female inferiority and says that males had "gained the power of selection".
+Bender argues that in her writing, Chopin presented women characters that had selective power based on their own sexual desires, not the need for reproduction or love.
+Bender argues this idea through the examples of Edna Pontellier in The Awakening, Mrs. Baroda in "A Respectable Woman", and Mrs. Mallard in "The Story of an Hour".

 Martha Cutter's article "The Search for a Feminine Voice in the Works of Kate Chopin" analyzes the female characters in many of Chopin's stories.
 Cutter argues that Chopin's opinion of women as being "the invisible and unheard sex" is exemplified through the characterization of Edna in The Awakening.
 Cutter argues that Chopin's writing was shocking due to its sexual identity and articulation of feminine desire.
 According to Cutter, Chopin's stories disrupt patriarchal norms.
 Today, The Awakening is said to be one of the five top favorite novels in literature courses all over America.